-When to not include a cover letter
+When not to include a cover letter

 There are two scenarios where leaving a cover letter out of your application is a better option:

-1. You don’t have time to write a good one
+You don’t have time to write a good one

 No cover letter is still better than a poorly written one.
 For hiring managers, your cover letter serves as an introduction to your writing ability and attention to detail.